openhab/openhab-docs/developers/bindings/index.md

 The type of the property must match the type of the configuration.
 The following types are supported for configuration values: `Boolean`, `boolean`, `String`, `BigDecimal`, `int`, `long`, `float` and `double`.

-For example, the Yahoo Weather binding allows configuration of the location and the refresh frequency.

 ### Properties

 *Things* can have properties.